Top of the page

-To help your symptoms, your doctor has recommended a gluten-free diet.
+If you have celiac disease, following a gluten-free diet is needed to manage your disease.
 This means not eating foods that have gluten in them.
 Gluten is a kind of protein.
-It's found in wheat, barley, and rye.
+It's found in wheat, barley, rye, triticale, spelt, and kamut.

-If you eat a gluten-free diet, you can help manage your symptoms and prevent long-term problems.
-You can also get all the nutrition you need.
+Following a gluten-free diet can help manage your symptoms and prevent long-term problems.
+A registered dietitian can help you change your diet to make sure you get all the nutrition you need.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your healthcare provider or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Enter O549 in the search box to learn more about "Gluten-Free Diet: Care Instructions".

 Adaptation Date: 5/2/2022

 © 2006-2023 Healthwise, Incorporated.
 All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.